dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 What should we actually do?
 ---------------------------

-I don't know.
-We're going to find out.
-This is a hard problem because changing one piece of the project at this level has repurcussions for many other pieces.
+Because our pipeline has many stages, each of which can be slow for different reasons, we'll have to do many things.
+Additionally, this is a hard problem because changing one piece of the project at this level has repurcussions for many other pieces.
 The rest of this post tries to lay out a consistent set of changes.
+Let's start with a summary:

+1. For Dask array/dataframe let's use high level graphs more aggressively so that we can communicate only abstract representations between the client and scheduler.
+2. But this breaks low level graph optimizations, fuse, cull, and slice fusion in particular.
+So we'll need to make high level graphs considerably smarter to make these unnecessary.
+3. Then, once all of the graph manipulation happens on the scheduler, let's try to accelerate it, hopefully in a language that the current dev community can understand, like Cython
+4. At the same time in parallel, let's take a look at our network stack

+We'll go into these in more depth below

 Graph Generation
 ----------------

+### High Level Graph History

 A year or two ago we moved graph generation costs from user-code-typing time to graph-optimization-time with high level graphs